echoa/test_gb_sync/models/sealion_v2/sealion_v2.md

 ### Tokenizer

-For tokenisation, LLAMA3-8B-CPT-SEA-LIONv2-BASE employs the default tokenizer used in Llama 3 8B Instruct.
+For tokenisation, the model employs the default tokenizer used in Llama 3 8B Instruct.

 ### Training Data
 The LLAMA3-8B-CPT-SEA-LIONv2-BASE model was continued pre-trained on 48B tokens of the following data: